jgravelle/pocketgroq/README.md

 # PocketGroq

 PocketGroq provides a simpler interface to interact with the Groq API, aiding in rapid development by abstracting complex API calls into simple functions.
+It now includes a powerful WebTool for web searches and content retrieval, enhancing its capabilities for information gathering and processing.

 ## Installation and Upgrading